 - Keep the white pith on the orange and lemon for added nutrition

-- Add a plant based protein powder like Protein Smoothie Boost to help your body process the natural sugars from this smoothie
+- Add a plant-based protein powder like my protein powder recipe to help your body process the natural sugars from this smoothie

-- Feel free to swap kale for spinach
+- Feel free to swap kale for the leafy greens of your choice